 - Want to configure a SAML SSO (Single Sign On) or SSO Auth Provider but haven’t done that before

 - Don’t have much time and can’t afford to figure things out as you go

 - Have an SSO, but don’t know if it’s compliant/don’t know if it can be configured to be compliant

 You may need professional help to make your MFA process run more smoothly.
 (Consider whether there are other aspects of your org you want to clean up or improve, so you can bundle some of that in.)

 For more information about MFA compliance, check out this Salesforce Multi-Factor Authentication FAQ Help article.

 Salesforce security isn’t a one-and-done event.
 It’s something ongoing that needs to be monitored and adjusted depending on your needs and environment.

-In addition to ongoing risk assessment and technical fixes, having an appropriate security policy in place can greatly benefit any security program.
+In addition to ongoing risk assessment and technical fixes, an appropriate security policy can greatly benefit any security program.
 The policy isn’t just a binder on a shelf, though; it’s a playbook to help govern cadences and security-minded activities in the future.
 In the last post of this blog series, we’ll discuss best practices for creating your security policy.

 There’s a policy checklist within the Salesforce Cybersecurity: Climbing the Mountain resource.
 Get your copy now!